Promise Neighborhoods Program

 The Promise Neighborhoods Program provides grants to significantly improve the educational and developmental outcomes of children and youth in the most distressed communities.
 Projects should work to ensure school readiness, high school graduation, and access to a community-based continuum of high quality services.

-Projects should serve neighborhoods with high concentrations of low-income individuals and multiple signs of distress, which may include high rates of poverty; childhood obesity; academic failure; and juvenile delinquency, adjudication, or incarceration.
+Projects should serve neighborhoods with high concentrations of low-income individuals and multiple signs of distress, which may include high rates of poverty; childhood obesity; academic challenges; and juvenile delinquency, adjudication, incarceration, or adverse childhood experiences (ACEs).
 All strategies must be accessible to children with disabilities and English learners.

-The program has 3 funding categories called "absolute priorities."
+The program has 3 funding categories or absolute priorities:

-- Absolute Priority 1: Non-rural and non-tribal distressed communities
+- Absolute Priority 1: Non-rural and non-tribal communities

 - Absolute Priority 2: Rural communities